 Charlotte was determined to pursue a career in scientific research, despite the setbacks of her childhood.
 In 2012, Charlotte was diagnosed with scoliosis, then broke her back in two places a year later, needing two surgeries.
 She believes these may have caused her subsequent issues with body image.

-Cambridge Children’s Hospital will be unique in treating mental and physical health together under some roof, something Charlotte believes would have made a huge difference to her, both in the short and long term.
+Cambridge Children’s Hospital will be unique in treating mental and physical health together under the same roof, something Charlotte believes would have made a huge difference to her, both in the short and long term.

 “When I was hospitalised for my anorexia, I was still having issues with my back.
 I was supposed to be doing physiotherapy, but I wasn’t allowed to exercise, so my back got worse,” says Charlotte.